20+ Ryanair tips

 If you choose not to pay for seats and end up seated away from your kids, contact Ryanair customer services as they may be able to help.

-6. Trick to save up to 60% on seat reservations and cabin bags
+Save on seat reservations and cabin bags

-On Ryanair, you have to pay extra to carry anything larger than a handbag on board to reserve a particular seat or to guarantee sitting together in a group.
+On Ryanair, you have to pay extra to carry anything larger than a handbag on board, to reserve a particular seat or to guarantee sitting together in a group.

 How much can you save?

-An important factor was what seats we selected when booking separately (if you opt for the Regular fare, rows 18-33 are all included – booking separately, the price can vary and it depends what's left):
+The savings on this vary by route, destination and the number of people travelling, plus what seats are still available to select.
+The savings aren't what they used to be, but you can still get you 5% to 20% off a booking.
+An important factor was what seats we selected when booking separately (if you opt for the Regular fare, rows 18 to 33 are all included – booking separately, the price can vary and it depends what's left):

+A number of MoneySavers have reported success using this trick.
 David saved £18 – and plans to celebrate:

 Just followed your advice and booked a return trip to Dublin.
 The Ryanair preferred method (Regular fare) would have been £98.68.
 By following your guidance, I got the same for £80.98.
 Thanks very much.
 The saving will buy me a few pints of Guinness!